-How to Calculate Age in Google Sheets (Easy Formulas)
+How to Calculate Age in Google Sheets (2 Easy Methods)

 Suppose you have the dataset as shown below where you have the date of birth in cell B1 and the current date in cell B2.
-Note that I have used the TODAY function to get the date of birth in cell B2.
+Note that I have used the TODAY function to get the current date in cell B2.

 Data to calculate Age